-Lot 1 site access length and type will depend on whether the final dwelling location meets minimum 120m hose length from the reticulated hvdrant Oakwood on Place.
+Lot 1 site access length and type will depend on whether the final dwelling location meets 120m minimum hose length from the reticulated hydrant on Oakwood Place.
 If this is satisfied to the furthest part of any class 1A proposal (dwelling house), there will be no requirement for site access and will be deemed to comply with Table C13.2 (A).